Modules and applications in the Voozanoo ecosystem

 BuDi schema as bulk dispatcher

-MailMerge (mailmerge.voozanoo.net) is a web application as well as a web service allowing Voozanoo 3 (standard configuration), Voozanoo 4 (Zend-based configuration) and other applications to generate PDF documents based on data files.
-You can use two types of templates.
-Either create a document with a word processor and put tags within the sentences where you want specific data to appear (this is the Microsoft Word method), or by pulling in an existing PDF document and placing the tags on top of it at specific locations.
+MailMerge (mailmerge.voozanoo.net) is a web application as well as a web service allowing Voozanoo and other applications to generate PDF documents based on data records.
+You can use three types of templates.
+Either create a .docx MS word document and put tags within the sentences where you want specific data to appear (this is the Microsoft Word method), by pulling in an existing PDF document and placing the tags on top of it at specific locations, or by using the on-line editor to create a model and placing your variables in-line with the text.

 The web service allows a third party applications to pilot MailMerge in order to create documents in a manner transparent to the users.